-500 Topics 1-5 Courses in specialized or experimental areas conducted through regular class
+500 Topics 1-5

 Courses in specialized or experimental areas conducted through regular class activities and approved by Graduate Council as one-time offerings.
 See the Class schedule for all approved Topics courses.

 559 Supplemental Studies

 Supplementation of previous course work when portions of a course required in the student's program have been omitted.
 Ordinarily supplementation will occur only with transfer students or within a program that has undergone a major curriculum change.
 A study proposal is to be outlined in consultation with the instructor of the course being supplemented and approved by the department and the Graduate Academic Standards committee.
 May not be substituted for existing courses